 What are the expectations of concurrent students?
 Commitment to rigorous coursework, maintain 90% attendance, and complete assignments required by the college.
 UVU Concurrent course grades and credits are applied to both your high school transcript AND your permanent UVU college transcript—students should take their CE courses seriously.
 504 and IEP accommodations are determined by the college issuing credit and may be different than those provided by PCHS.

 How do I complete the admissions and registration process?
 Your teacher will provide information to help you register for concurrent classes.
-Go to the college’s Concurrent Enrollment website for details, deadlines, contact information, etc. Note the deadlines for admissions, class registration, appeals, exceptions, and withdrawal.
+Go to the college’s Concurrent Enrollment website for details, deadlines, contact information, etc. Note the deadlines for admissions, prerequisite test scores/transcript requests, course registration and tuition payment, appeals, freshman/sophomore exceptions, withdrawals, and refunds.
 Deadlines do not get extended!